michaelgruenstaeudl/DataMining_HumanMitoGenomes/EntrezQueries_and_results__STEP01__NumberOfRecordsInDifferentNCBIDatabases.md

 </ENTREZ_DIRECT>
 ```

-## Total Number of records in BioProject Database linked with Nucleotide database related to Complete Human Mitochondrial Genomes
+## Number of complete human mitogenome entries in NCBI BioProject that link to NCBI Nucleotide

 **Execution Date**: January 30, 2025